I got 13 UTIs in one year. I took the cranberry pills. The expensive ones, the drugstore ones, the powders, the gummies. None of it worked.

 What the 2022 Howell Study Found

-The Howell, Dreyfus, and Chughtai study compared two real cranberry supplements available to consumers: one made from cranberry juice extract, and one made from a whole cranberry blend (juice plus pomace, the leftover pulp, skins, and seeds).
+The Howell study compared two real cranberry supplements available to consumers: one made from cranberry juice extract, and one made from a whole cranberry blend (juice plus pomace, the leftover pulp, skins, and seeds).

-Both products were chromatographically separated into their polyphenol, sugar, and acid fractions, and tested for anti-adhesion activity against P-fimbriated E. coli, the strain that causes most UTIs.
+Both products were chromatographically separated into their polyphenol, sugar, and acid fractions, and tested for anti-adhesion activity against uropathogenic E. coli, the strain that causes most UTIs.

 The findings:

-The cranberry juice extract product had significantly higher soluble PAC content than the whole-berry blended product, which contained mainly insoluble PACs.
+The cranberry juice extract product had tenfold higher soluble PAC content than the whole-berry blended product, which contained mainly insoluble PACs.

 After daily consumption over a one-week intervention, the juice extract product produced significantly higher urinary anti-adhesion activity than the whole-berry product.